-The first step is to collect the output data (strain or ε) on a time scale, e.g. cardiovascular disease (CVD) risk or type 2 diabetes (T2D).
-The second step is to calculate the output change rate with time ($d\varepsilon/dt$), e.g. the change rate of CVD and T2D over each year.
-The third step is to collect the input data (viscosity or η) on a time scale, e.g. annual average body weight (BW).
-The fourth step is to calculate the time-dependent input (time-dependent stress or σ) by multiplying $d\varepsilon/dt$ and η together.
-The "time-dependent input equation" is stress σ = strain change rate of $d\varepsilon/dt$ viscosity η .
-The fifth step is to plot the input-output (i.e. stress-strain or cause-symptom)

-curve in a space domain or SD (x-axis versus y-axis) with strain (output or symptom) on the x-axis and stresses (time-dependent inputs, causes, or stresses) on the y-axis.
+The first step is to collect the output data (strain or ε) on a time scale, e.g. the cardiovascular disease (CVD) risk %.
+The second step is to calculate the output change rate with time (de/dt), e.g. the change rate of CVD risk over each year.
+The third step is to collect the input data (viscosity or η) on a time scale, e.g. daily estimated average glucose (eAG), body weight (BW) in the morning, or food quantity of a normal portion (Food).
+The fourth step is to calculate the time-dependent input (time-dependent stress or σ) by multiplying de/dt and η together.
+The "time-dependent input equation" is "stress σ = strain change rate of de/dt viscosity η ".
+The fifth step is to plot the input-output (i.e. stress-strain or cause-symptom) curve in a 2-dimensional space domain or SD (x-axis versus y-axis) with strain (output or symptom) on the x-axis and stresses (time-dependent inputs, causes, or stresses) on the y-axis.
 The sixth step is to calculate the total enclosed area within these input-output curves (or hysteresis loop areas), which is also the indicator of associated energies (either created energy or dissipated energy) of this input and output dataset.
 These energy values can also be considered as the degrees of influence on output by inputs.

-After providing this description, he would like to use the following re-defined general VGT equation to address the unique "time-dependency characteristics" of engineering, economics, and medical variables.
-He can then establish a set of stress-strain equations which can be displayed in a two-dimensional space domain (SD) as follows:
+After providing this English description, he would like to use the following re-defined VGT equation to address the unique "time-dependency characteristics" of engineering, economics, and medical variables.
+He can then establish the following set of stress-strain equations in a two-dimensional SD: